Reviewed by Nina Knudsen

 But the tenant is responsible for a few things, too.
 For instance:

 The responsibility for maintenance of the home is actually shared by both the landlord and the tenants.
-The basic requirements of the landlord for any rental property are:
+The landlord is responsible for ensuring that the property:

 Tenants are responsible for:

 This inspection is tied to the damage (or security) deposit.
-If you offer two separate times for the inspection, and the tenants don’t attend, their right to the return of the damage deposit is forfeited.
 They can have someone else attend in their place, but they must first provide the name of that individual to you.

 Your tenants may request that you change the locks after the last tenant has moved out.
 The landlord, in BC, is required to change them, if requested, and must bear the full cost.

-If this is a fully or partially furnished unit, an inspection needs to be done on the furnishings, as well.
+If this is a fully or partially furnished unit, you need to inspect the furnishings, as well.
 Be sure to note any scratches, dents, or other marks.
 You can add extra pages to the report if necessary, to record the information regarding the furnishings.

 Both you and the tenants must sign and date the inspection report.
 If you or the tenants have any comments, be sure to note them on the form before signing.
 Within seven days, you must get a copy of the inspection report to the tenants.

 In BC, it is a requirement that another inspection is done at the end of the tenancy.
-You, as the landlord, must send a copy of this to the tenants, within 15 days of their moving out and the receipt of their forwarding address.
+Again, the landlord and tenants should be present for the walkthrough.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

-When your tenants notice something that needs to be repaired, they should let you know verbally or in writing.
-Failure on your part to complete necessary repairs could result in a dispute resolution hearing.
+Once they do, you need to complete the repairs promptly.
+Failure to do so could result in a dispute resolution hearing.
 You could then be ordered to make the repairs, as well as pay compensation to the tenants.

 What happens in the event of an emergency?
 The Residential Tenancy Act is quite specific about how these are to be handled.
 First, a definition: